 Take into account the increased risk of hepatotoxic action of paracetamol in patients with alcoholic liver disease; the medicinal product can affect the results of laboratory tests on blood glucose and uric acid.

-In the period of use of the medicinal product you should avoid excessive consumption of coffee, strong tea, tonic beverages and other medicinal products containing caffeine.
+During use of the medicinal product it is advisable to avoid excessive consumption of coffee, strong tea, tonic beverages and other medicinal products containing caffeine.
 This may cause sleep disturbances, tremors, tension, irritability and palpation.

 If the symptoms persist, it is recommended to consult a doctor.

-If the patient uses warfarin or similar drugs that have an anticoagulant effect, it is recommended to consult a doctor before using the medicinal product.
-The patients, who take analgesics every day with mild arthritis, should consult a doctor.
-If the headache is permanent, it is recommended to consult a doctor.
+Before using the medicinal product it is recommended to consult a doctor if the patient takes warfarin or similar drugs with an anticoagulant effect.
+The patients with mild arthritis, who take analgesics every day, should consult a doctor.
+If headaches become permanent, it is recommended to consult a doctor.

-It is recommended to consult a doctor if the symptoms persist.
+It is recommended to consult a doctor if any of the symptoms persist.

-Effects on ability to drive and use machines.
+Effects on the ability to drive and operate machinery.

 During the treatment, driving vehicles, working with machinery and other dangerous activities should be avoided.

-Adults and children over 12 years – 1 tablet, the interval between doses is at least 4 hours, but not more than 4 tablets a day.
+Adults and children over 12 years – 1 tablet, with the interval between doses no less than 4 hours, but no more than 4 tablets a day.

 The duration of treatment is determined by a doctor.
-The maximum period of use without consulting a doctor makes 3 days.
+The maximum period of use without consulting a doctor is 3 days.

 Children.
 The medicinal product is used to treat children over 12 years of age.

-Paracetamol overdose: liver damage is possible in adults who have taken paracetamol of 10 g or more, and in children who have taken the preparation at a dose of more than 150 mg/kg body weight.
-Intake of paracetamol at a dose of 5 g or more may cause liver damage in patients with risk factors (long-term treatment with carbamazepine, phenobarbital, phenytoin, primidone, rifampicin, St.-John's wort or other medicinal products that induce liver enzymes; regular consumption of excessive amounts of ethanol, glutathione cachexia (digestive disorders, cystic fibrosis, HIV infection, starvation, cachexia).
+Paracetamol overdose: liver damage is possible in adults who have taken 10 or more grams of paracetamol, and in children who have taken the medicinal agent at a dose of more than 150 mg/kg body weight.
+Intake of paracetamol at a dose of 5g or more may cause liver damage in patients with risk factors (long-term treatment with carbamazepine, phenobarbital, phenytoin, primidone, rifampicin, St.-John's wort or other medicinal products that induce liver enzymes; regular consumption of excessive amounts of ethanol, glutathione cachexia (digestive disorders, cystic fibrosis, HIV infection, starvation, and cachexia).

-In prolonged use at high doses - aplastic anemia, pancytopenia, agranulocytosis, neutropenia, leukopenia and thrombocytopenia.
+The prolonged use at high doses may cause aplastic anemia, pancytopenia, agranulocytosis, neutropenia, leukopenia and thrombocytopenia.
 High doses may cause dizziness, psychomotor agitation and disorientation; disorders of the urinary system - nephrotoxicity (renal colic, interstitial nephritis, papillary necrosis).

-Therapy: the patient should be immediately hospitalized, even if there are no first symptoms of overdose.
+Treatment: the patient should be immediately hospitalized, even if there are no first symptoms of overdose.
 Symptoms may be limited to nausea and vomiting, or may not reflect the severity of overdose or the risk of organ damage.
 In case when an excessive dose of paracetamol was taken within 1 hour, the treatment with activated charcoal should be initiated.
-The concentration of paracetamol in blood plasma should be measured in 4 hours or later after administration (earlier concentrations are not accurate).
+The concentration of paracetamol in blood plasma should be measured in 4 hours or later after taking the drug (earlier concentrations are not accurate).
 Treatment with N-acetylcysteine may be used within 24 hours since paracetamol intake.
-But the maximum protective effect occurs during its use within 8 hours after administration.
+But the maximum protective effect occurs if used within 8 hours after paracetamol intake.
 After this time the effectiveness of antidote declines sharply.
 If necessary, N-acetylcysteine is intravenously introduced to the patient in accordance with the approved list of doses.
 In the absence of vomiting methionine can be used orally as appropriate alternative in remote areas outside the hospital.

 Chlorpheniramine maleate overdose may cause atropine-like symptoms: mydriasis, photophobia, dry skin and mucosa, fever and intestinal atony.
 CNS depression is accompanied by respiratory disorders and disorders of the cardiovascular system (heart rate reduction, reduced blood pressure down to vascular insufficiency).

-High doses of caffeine may cause epigastric pain, vomiting, diuresis, accelerated breath, arrhythmia, tachycardia or cardiac arrhythmia, effect on the central nervous system (dizziness, insomnia, jitters, irritability, affective state, anxiety, tremors and convulsions).
+High doses of caffeine may cause epigastric pain, vomiting, diuresis, accelerated breath, arrhythmia, tachycardia or cardiac arrhythmia, effect on the central nervous system (dizziness, insomnia, neural excitation, irritability, affective state, anxiety, tremors and convulsions).

-Therapy: In the first 6 hours after a suspected overdose it is necessary to carry out a gastric lavage followed by hospitalization of the patient; symptomatic therapy; use α- and β-blockers in case of severe hypertension.
+Treatment: In the first 6 hours after a suspected overdose it is necessary to carry out a gastric lavage followed by hospitalization of the patient; symptomatic therapy; use of α-, β-blockers in case of severe hypertension.

-Skin and subcutaneous tissue disorders: skin rash, rash on mucous membranes (usually generalized erythematic rash), pruritus, urticaria, erythema multiforme exudative, Stevens-Johnson syndrome, toxic epidermal necrolysis (Lyell's syndrome).
+Skin and subcutaneous tissue disorders: skin rash, rash on mucous membranes (usually generalized erythematic rash), pruritus, hives, erythema multiforme exudative, Stevens-Johnson syndrome, toxic epidermal necrolysis (Lyell's syndrome).